 But if you’re easily offended, now would be a really good time to fuck off.

-I’ve learned to dive comfortably to +50 meters on a single breath and I’m now a certified freediving instructor with SSI, AIDA and the World Series of Freediving.
-I’ve cared for and rehabilitated abused and traumatised foster puppies, and worked with some amazing animal rescue charities around the world.
-I’ve sailed the South Pacific on a world record breaking boat (Sea Shepherd’s motor vessel The Brigitte Bardot), slept in airports, on the street, in 5 star hotels, tents, luxury homes, in a rainforest, out at sea and under the desert stars. …and I’m still ticking dreams off my bucket list.
+I’ve learned to dive comfortably to depths deeper than 50 meters on a single breath, and I’m now a certified freediving instructor with SSI, AIDA and the World Series of Freediving.
+I’ve cared for and rehabilitated abused and traumatised foster puppies and worked with some amazing animal rescue charities around the world.
+I’ve sailed the South Pacific on a world record-breaking boat (Sea Shepherd’s motor vessel, The Brigitte Bardot), slept in airports, on the street, in 5-star hotels, tents, luxury homes, in a rainforest, out at sea and under the desert stars. …and I’m still ticking dreams off my bucket list.